Christ Church, Episcopal - Riverdale (Bronx), N.Y. (photo: Marcial Garcia)

 Sources:

 Christ Church Riverdale.
-Factory Specifications of Austin Organ, Op.
+Factory Specification of Austin Organ, Op.
 1621 (1928) and Op.
 1621-A (1968).
 Courtesy Rev. Robert C. Lamborn.

-Christ Church Riverdale web site: www.christchurchriverdale.org
+Christ Church Riverdale website: www.christchurchriverdale.org

 Dolkart, Andrew S. and Matthew A. Postal.
 Guide to New York City Landmarks (Third Edition).
 New York City Landmarks Preservation Commission.
 Hoboken: John Wiley & Sons, Inc. 2004.

-National Register of Historic Places web site: http://www.nationalregisterofhistoricplaces.com
+National Register of Historic Places website: http://www.nationalregisterofhistoricplaces.com

 Ochse, Orpha.
 Austin Organs.
 Richmond: The Organ Historical Society, 2001.

 AJWB Collection.
-Photos of Austin Organ, Op.
+Photos of Austin organ, Op.
 1621-A (1970).

 | NYC AGO Home Page | Back to NYC Organs List |